 Social poverty and dying alone: In some views, robots for treating ill people and the elderly are also considered “social poverty,” meaning that elderly people and sick people are excluded from the (more and more health-oriented) society.
-Sometimes interpreted as losing one’s responsibility.
+It is sometimes interpreted as losing one’s responsibility.
 Surveys could also indicate that dying alone is a widespread social concern.

-Experimenting with the ill and vulnerable: Due to the application of medical robotics to ill persons, questions arise about whether the ill or vulnerable can be used as guinea pigs for technological experiments (e.g. in prosthetics, neurotechnology, robot surgery).
+Experimenting with the ill and vulnerable: Due to the application of medical robotics to sick persons, questions arise about whether the sick or weak can be used as guinea pigs for technological experiments (e.g., in prosthetics, neurotechnology, robot surgery).
 The opposite is that patients with very little chance of survival with standard procedures do not have much to lose and can benefit only from experiments.
 Many criticize this as being ethically too utilitarian.

-Dual-use of technology: Advanced protheses, robot technology and neural interfaces (e.g. brain computer interface) can also be used for military purposes and developed by the military (e.g. DARPA in the USA).
+Dual-use of technology: Advanced prostheses, robot technology, and neural interfaces (e.g., brain-computer interface) can also be used for military purposes and developed by the military (e.g., DARPA in the USA).
 How to ethically evaluate medical technology for military purposes?

-Human Enhancement Technology (HET): This is an emerging question dealing with the possible use of technology originally intended as a compensatory measure (prostheses, disease cure technology) to improve healthy people.
+Human Enhancement Technology (HET): This is an emerging question dealing with the possible use of technology initially intended as a compensatory measure (prostheses, disease cure technology) to improve healthy people.
 This creates problems not only with safety, regulations, and financing but also with ethical questions about defining (future) human beings and equality aspects.
-The issue of equality deals with rather pragmatic issues (whether “enhanced humans” have advantages and enhancement is costly, the rich will have an inherent advantage in society).
-Also, where to draw the ethical and legal threshold between healing and enhancement?
+The issue of equality deals with rather pragmatic issues (whether “enhanced humans” have advantages, and enhancement is costly; the rich will have an inherent advantage in society).
+Also, where to draw the ethical and legal threshold between healing and improvement?
 What impact can this have on disease and health?
 It poses new ethical and legal challenges.

 These ethical issues may seem far away in the future.
-However, it is also clear that some of these problems may later cause serious ethical problems.
+However, it is also clear that some of these problems may later cause severe ethical issues.
 Companies must address these issues in an acceptable manner to ensure successful innovations and the potential social benefits of health robotics.
-Given that thinking about robotic applications has already begun in the distant future, discussions on their ethical aspects are also important.
+Given that thinking about robotic applications has already begun in the distant future, discussions on their ethical aspects are also meaningful.